 If you don’t already know Al Lewis, then I’m not sure where you’ve been hiding.
-He is quite an antagonizer in the wellness world but we’re not talking about wellness today.
+He is quite an antagonizer in the wellness world (although he prefers the term iconoclast) but we’re not talking about wellness today.

 Al is the founder of Quizzify, whose mission is to help companies teach their employees to utilize healthcare services appropriately.